sheltermanager/asm3/doc/manual/onlineform.rst

 redirect the user to after they've completed the form.

-If you use certain key fields (which the system will autocomplete for you), the system can create person, lost animal, found animal, animal control incident or waiting list records directly from submitted form data.
-You can also attach form submissions to animal records.
+If you use certain key fields (which the system will autocomplete for you), the system can create person, lost animal, found animal, animal control incident, transport or waiting list records directly from the submitted form data.
+You can also choose to attach form submissions to animal and people records.

 If you set some person flags on your form, any person record created from the form data will automatically have those flags.
 In addition to that, the